Where To Listen To Jazz In NYC

 photo credit: Noah Devereaux

 This Japanese jazz bar is one of those rare Midtown spots that makes you forget you’re half a mile from Auntie Anne’s in Penn Station.
-Stop by for live music, sake, and delicious cod roe spaghetti any day of the week (with $10 covers on Fridays and Saturdays).
+Stop by for live music, sake, and delicious cod roe spaghetti any day of the week—with $10 covers Friday through Sunday.
 Music typically starts around 6pm, but we recommend showing up early to get a seat.
 Tomi doesn't take reservations.

 A foolproof way to justify all of your turtlenecks is by drinking martinis at Smoke on Broadway and 106th on the Upper West Side.
 The little jazz club brings in noteworthy musicians from all over the world to play on an intimate red-curtained stage.
 If you want to eat dinner while catching a show, we recommend making a reservation to ensure a table.
 But you could also show up, sit at the bar, and fall into a conversation with an ex-mayor of Philadelphia or someone else who could probably give you good life advice.